TEXTaiLES/.github/profile/README.md

 ### 🗓️ 2025
 - Margariti, C., Ulanowska, A., Coletti, F., Lipkin S., Nurse, L., Kapoutsis, A., Pappas, T., Ioannakis, G. (December 2025).
 Tools and methods for digitisation of textiles within the research project TEXTaiLES.
 In Conference of Conservators of Antiquities & Works of Art 2025, Athens, Greece. (oral presentation - Greek).
+- Ulanowska, A., Sziniewska, K., Truszkowski, M. TOWARDS ESTABLISHING BEST PRACTICES IN DOCUMENTING TEXTILE IMPRINTS ON CLAY: A HANDS-ON WORKSHOP IN WARSAW BY THE EXPLORTIC PROJECT.
+8th December 2025.
+Warsaw, Poland.
 - Lipkin S., Ioannakis G. (2025, October).
 From threads to twins: TEXTaiLES and 3D digitization of cultural heritage textiles.
 Keynote Speech at Digikult 2025, Västerås, Sweden.
 - Sidiroglou, E. C., Kapoutsis, A. C., An, S., & Tsintotas, K. A. (2025, September).
 Design and Implementation of a Modular Omnidirectional Ground Robot Using Raspberry Pi 5 and ROS 2.
 In 2025 European Conference on Mobile Robots (ECMR) (pp. 1-6).
 IEEE.
 - Koutsoudis A., Arnaoutoglou, F. (July, 2025).
 Course: Techniques, methods, and protocols for the digitization of textile heritage.
 Fundamentals and case studies from the TEXTaiLES EU project.
 Summerschool: ARCHAEOMETRY, CONSERVATION, AND DIGITIZATION OF ARCHAEOLOGICAL TEXTILE.
 30 June - 5 July 2025.
 Rome, Italy.